 Option 2 is favoured since there are potential benefits for the food manufacturing industry, as well as consumers.
 Such benefits are most likely to include providing manufacturers with an alternative source of the enzyme.
 No significant adverse costs have been identified with option 2 for government stakeholders.
-Overall, the benefits outweigh the costs.
+Overall, the benefits outweigh the costs for option 2.
+Therefore Option 2 is the preferred option.